Scorched rice: Iran

-In Iran, Tahdig (ته دیگ, tah "bottom" + dīg "pot") is a specialty of Iranian cuisine consisting of crisp, caramelized rice taken from the bottom of the pot in which the rice (chelow) is cooked.
+In Iran, Tahdig or Tahdīg (تهدیگ, tah "bottom" + dīg "pot") is a specialty of Iranian cuisine consisting of crisp, caramelized rice taken from the bottom of the pot in which the rice (chelow) is cooked.
 It is a necessary part of every kind of rice cooking and traditionally served to guests at a meal.

 Often, instead of a pot of rice the bottom layer of which is crisped, a small amount of oil or lamb fat is first poured in the pot, then various items are placed at the bottom of the pot and then topped with rice, so the bottom ingredients crisp up instead of the rice.
 Variations of tahdig include yogurt mixed with saffron, thin bread, toast, potato, pumpkin, tomato, carrots, spinach, lettuce, beetroot, eggplant, and fruits such as sour cherry.
-Iranians almost always apply this cooking method to spaghetti as well, providing a hardened base.

 Iraq

 Iraqi rice cooking is a multi-step process intended to produce tender, fluffy grains of rice.
 A prominent aspect of Iraqi rice cooking is the hikakeh, a crisp bottom crust.
 The hikakeh contains some loose rice as well.
 Before serving, the hikakeh is broken into pieces so that everyone is provided with some along with the fluffy rice.